MultiQC/MegaQC/docs/source/docs/dev/development.rst

 You should also be aware of the detailed :ref:`megaqc_module` and :ref:`megaqc_api_reference`.
 Next, some technical details regarding the front and backend are explained.

-.. include:: backend.inc
+.. include:: backend.rst
-.. include:: frontend.inc
+.. include:: frontend.rst
 .. include:: ../../modules.rst